Fear of epidemic disaster as disease stalks Rohingya camps

 With a lack of clean water and toilets, aid workers say a major health disaster is imminent.

-Heavy monsoon rain is compounding the risk of disease outbreak, with field doctors reporting a huge spike in cases of severe diarrhoea, especially among children.
+Heavy monsoon rain is compounding the risk of disease outbreak, with field doctors reporting a huge spike in cases of severe diarrhea, especially among children.

 The near daily torrential downpours send streams rushing through areas where tens of thousands openly defecate every day.
 For some, this murky runoff is their only source of drinking water.